Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 - The Panthers have been the underdog 13 times this season, and upset their opponent in nine, or 69.2%, of those games.

-- Florida has won nine of its 12 games when it is the underdog by +120 or longer on the moneyline.
+- Florida has a record of 9-3 in games when oddsmakers list the team at +120 or longer on the moneyline.

 Hurricanes Player Props